submariner-io/enhancements/submariner/pluggable-network-plugin-and-ovn.md

 #### Work items

 * [ ] Define an initial architecture interface for the network plugin drivers
-* [ ] Improve the submariner-operator to pass down the network-plugin type down to the route-agent.
+* [ ] Improve the Submariner Operator to pass down the network-plugin type down to the route-agent.
 * [ ] Refactor the `submariner-route-agent` event handling into a library which calls the new driver architecture and can be used in other similar microservices.
 * [ ] Create the `submariner-network-plugin-sync` binary and images,
-* [ ] Improve the submariner-operator to create a separate deployment for `submariner-network-plugin-sync` where the network plugin driver requires it, and pass down the type of network-plugin to the `submariner-network-plugin-sync` as well as the `submariner-route-agent`.
+* [ ] Improve the Submariner Operator to create a separate deployment for `submariner-network-plugin-sync` where the network plugin driver requires it, and pass down the type of network-plugin to the `submariner-network-plugin-sync` as well as the `submariner-route-agent`.